-Israeli attacks kill at least 81 people including aid seekers in Gaza
+Israeli attacks kill at least 84 people including aid seekers in Gaza

-At least 16 Palestinians waiting for food aid were killed by Israeli troops near the Netzarim Corridor in northern Gaza.
+At least 16 Palestinians waiting for food aid, and 13 others charging electrical devices, were killed by Israeli troops.

 Among those killed since dawn on Thursday, 59 were in Gaza City and the north and 16 others were waiting for aid assistance near the Netzarim Corridor, which splits north and south Gaza.